I ascend from the steps at quarter-to-four,

 A kaleidoscope couldn’t blend it more well,

-for my body sings color and blushes with sound,
+My body sings color and blushes with sound,

-and a stirring inside that no counsel could quell.
+A stirring inside that no counsel could quell.

 Then the lanes flush with people, briefcases a-flurry,

 They sweep me up in their passionate hurry.

 The bus will be sailing me homeward soon,